twesigomwedavid/linux-and-R-intro/assignments/Linux-assessment.md

 1. How many unique variants are in the D5V5D1BPLCmFGx8K.txt file?

-2. Filter out column 9 (i.e. the Feature column) and save the output to `vep_filter1.txt` (this step is to remove some NM_ patterns in column 9 that could cause confusion when filtering for the MANE_SELECT transcript later on)
+2. Filter out column 9 (i.e. the Feature column) and save the output to `vep_filter1.txt` (this step is to remove some NM_ patterns in column 9 that could cause confusion when filtering for the MANE_SELECT transcript later on) (hint: if a file has 10 columns, you can select column 5 to 10 by saying `cut -f5- test_file.txt` ; apply this same principle)

 3. Remove the original D5V5D1BPLCmFGx8K.txt to save space on your computer.